josemotta/IoT.Starter.Pi.Thing/README.md

     cd 28-*
     cat w1_slave

 Following is a screenshot, showing several commands related to temperature sensor.
-First, the `lsmod` command filtered by grep shows "w1" related modules.
+First, the `lsmod` command filtered by `grep` shows w1-related modules.
 Then, navigating through the /sys directory we may check the w1 devices.
 After reading from our component, the value appears at bottom, after "t=".
 The actual temperature is 27.750 degrees Celsius and "YES" means that CRC was checked OK after DS18B20 transmitted the info to RPI.
 A simple and safe device that can be multiplied, thanks to the 1-wire bus technology.
 Please note that all this is built in  in the Linux Lite version.

 	pi@lumi:~ $ lsmod | grep w1
 	w1_therm                6401  0